 Sloan’s current scholarship involves developing systems to support activists and change agents in grassroots ecological and social justice organizations.
-Currently, he focuses on how activists can reach the mainstream more effectively in order to deepen democracy and reduce economic injustice.
-For example, see the Facebook group OccuPsy: Critical Psychology for Decolonization.
-He also helps organize counselors and therapists to support each other in making human service agencies more effective and humane - see PsySR-CSJ-PDX.
+He focuses on how activists can be more effective in movements for real democracy and economic justice.
+For example, see the Facebook group OccuPsy: Critical Psychology for Decolonization and the Cascadia Center for Social Ecology.
+Recently, he was instrumental in the founding of Portland’s Social Justice Action Center.

-Sloan is co-editor of the Journal for Social Action in Counseling and Psychology, which is officially sponsored by Psychologists for Social Responsibility and Counselors for Social Justice.
+Sloan served from 2005 to 2015 as the founding co-editor of the Journal for Social Action in Counseling and Psychology, which is officially sponsored by Psychologists for Social Responsibility and Counselors for Social Justice.
 He also edits the Palgrave book series called Critical Theory and Practice in Psychology and the Human Sciences.

 Sloan is the author of two books: Life Choices: Understanding Dilemmas and Decisions and Damaged Life: The Crisis of the Modern Psyche.
 In these books, he develops a psychodynamic perspective on ideological processes in personal decisions and social relations.
 In particular, he focuses on issues related to consumerism, citizenship, and relationships as well as on the psychosocial conditions for sustainable development and deeper democracy.